Sophia Angelica

 Pop music appeals to Sophia because it’s a powerful tool for activism work—it is the people’s music.
 In fact, her love of pop music is tied in with her emergence as an activist.
 At 13, she spontaneously performed her signature song, Whitney Houston’s “I Will Always Love You,” at a family dinner.
 A woman attending the festivities was the head of a mental health NGO, and invited Sophia to perform at an event at the UN.
 Sophia did, and her experiences at the UN opened doors of empowerment and possibility for her.
 She felt purpose, and, from there, her associations in activism snowballed.

-For a young artist who has consistently put the needs of others before hers, it’s been a transformative journey for Sophia to currently write and sing about her personal life in her upcoming long-awaited debut album, Angelica.
-“The most meaningful things about making this album are exploring every part of me, and having the chance to be vulnerable and show the world things I’ve felt since I was 12,” Sophia says.
+For a young artist who has consistently put the needs of others before hers, it’s been a transformative journey for Sophia to write and sing about her personal life.
+“Themost meaningful things about making this album are exploring every part of me, and having the chance to bevulnerable and show the world things I’ve felt since I was 12,” Sophia says.
 “Every song here reflects a different point of my life.”